Macclesfield Town 0 Bristol Rovers 0

 |"Do the Corrie theme lads."|

 I have nothing nice to say about the match.
 It was a very difficult thing to view without alcohol.
 Macclesfield were in control for most of the game, aside from a brilliant 15 or so minutes from Rovers in the second half where we did everything but score a goal.
 Other than that we were inept and struggled to put anything together.
 Balanta in particular was woeful, seemingly having trouble moving at any speed with the ball, Blissett failed to win any headers despite his 6" frame, Puddy had a horrible game distribution-wise, despite making some great saves and Matty Taylor continued his punt at being non-league’s most unlucky striker.
 The prodigal son Chris Lines almost won the game for us at the death from a decent low free kick that beat the keeper only to miss by an inch.
 Another “highlight” included a very near own goal for us with a defensive mistake too stupid for me to want to recall.
-I believe it involved the ball bouncing off one of our players while Puddy was out of goal and could only watch as the ball bounced, painfully slowly, just wide of the goal as the Gas collectively voided it’s bowels.
+I believe it involved the ball bouncing off one of our players while Puddy was out of goal, meaning the Dutch dynamo could only watch as the ball bounced, painfully slowly, just wide of the goal as the Gas collectively voided it’s bowels.

 Macclesfield were able to exploit one of our prominent weaknesses from last season in successfully aggravating Tom Parkes to the point where he was lucky not to get sent off before half time, escaping with just a yellow for descent.
 I’m fairly sure only the sheer volume of bile from the travelling fans saved him in the end.
 The atmosphere was unbearably tense from the 20th minute, the triumphant “let’s show these guys a proper away crowd” singing giving way to a torrent of abuse at just about everything.
 The home fan’s chant “Oh, Maccy, Maccy” was misheard by a young fan as “Oh, wanky, wanky” and roundly mocked; along with the standard bombardment of insinuation that the north is full of unwashed, violent Neanderthals.